Training and Supervision Plan (TSP)Doctoral regulations

 - Agreement about frequency of supervisory meetings

-- Suggestions for necessary courses
+- Suggestions for courses

-- Courses for advanced PhD candidates
+- Guided peer support for PhD candidates

-- How to survive your PhD
+- How to finish your PhD in time

 - Making your research proposal work for you